-Applications for IOLTA/EAF funding are generally available online in mid-April for the subsequent grant year and are due in early June (e.g. applications for 2020 grants became available in mid-April 2019).
+Applications for IOLTA/EAF funding are generally available online in early-April for the subsequent grant year and are due in mid-June.
 See sample applications, guidelines, and contact information for our grant program.

 Under authority delegated by the State Bar Board of Trustees, eligibility for grants is determined by the Legal Services Trust Fund Commission.
 The Statute has been implemented through a number of State Bar Rules and the Eligibility Guidelines for Legal Services Projects and Eligibility Guidelines for Support Centers.